SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

    both methods can run on the exact same ICs.

-.. [#f2] For example, choosing cgs units as the interal units may lead to trouble with grackle.
+.. [#f2] For example, choosing cgs units as the internal units may lead to trouble with grackle.
 (Trouble like a gas at 10^6K without any heating sources heating up instead of cooling down.)
 The library is set up to work with units geared towards cosmology.
 According to Britton Smith (private comm),